 By “testing” a website in a wireframe state, we probe possible flaws in the business reasoning or architectural composition.
 It’s a great way to avoid content gaps later on in the process.

 Wireframing is an investment up front, but it saves time later on.
 Think of your wireframe as a compass.
 It shows you the best route to the final destination.

 Working on a wireframe is a collaborative process.
 Our developers use wireframes to review a site’s functionality.
 Our design team uses wireframing to create the user interface.
 Our UX designers use wireframing to support navigation paths between pages.
 And our business analysts use the wireframe to probe the business objectives of a site.
 Last but not least, our project stakeholders review a wireframe to ensure all requirements are met.

 A wireframe is typically stripped of any colors, graphics, or typographic style.
 The main purpose here is to build a business smart blueprint.
 The focus is entirely on the functionality and not what elements look like.
 It’s simply a tool for us to group the content, pages, and information together, and make sure no web page is left behind.

 It may seem redundant.
 Why build a wireframe if we can use our client’s existing website page content?
 The answer: wireframing is extremely useful for our UX designers.
 It helps provision for the right user pathways and layering of animations once we create the final visuals.

-The software we uses for wireframing is called UXPin.
-It’s the ultimate collaborative design platform, allowing entire teams to participate to the design process.
+The software we use for wireframing is called UXPin.
+It’s the ultimate collaborative design platform, allowing entire teams to participate in the design process.
 It helps us scale each project’s UX processes.